 - Regularly out of stock

-When it comes to frameless packs, the Pa’lante V2 ($240) is hands down the best we’ve seen to date.
-With a number of thoughtful design features, the V2 is a perfect fit for ultralight thru-hikers with sub-10-pound base weights, minimalists who enjoy poring over their spreadsheets, and fastpackers who like having quick access to a full day’s worth of snacks.
+When it comes to frameless packs, the Pa’lante V2 ($240) is hands down one of the best we’ve used.
+With several thoughtful design features, the V2 is a perfect fit for ultralight thru-hikers with sub-10-pound base weights, minimalists who enjoy poring over their spreadsheets, and fastpackers who like having quick access to a full day’s worth of snacks.

 The V2 hosts the innovative bottom pocket: a durable mesh stash spot for snacks, wind jackets, trash — you name it.
 A spot previously unutilized on other packs, this external storage can easily be reached with the pack still riding on your shoulders.
 Combine this with the ample shoulder strap pockets and reachable side water bottle pockets, and you’ve got a pack that is ready to go the distance.